clbenoit/RNfuzzyApp/README.md

 **options(shiny.maxRequestSize = n*1024^2)**
 with n, the wanted size in MB

+---
+**TROUBLESHOOTING YOUR INSTALLATION**

+Depending on your system, you might encounter errors that we cannot forsee.
+We have collected a couple of systems-specific errors we have been confronted with here.

+**R issues**
+markdown does not seem to be installed with versions of R 4 or higher.
+If you miss the markdown package, the RNfuzzyApp web-server will not start and you will get an error message in the browser that indicates that the markdown pacakge is not found or unknown.
+In this case, you will have to install the markdown package within the R environment.
+To do so, type:

+**install.packages("markdown")**

+Then, relaunch RNfuzzyApp by typing

+**runApp(“/my_path_to_the_app/rna-seq-analysis-app-master-App/App”)**

+**Mac OS related problems**
 If you are using a Mac OS, you might have to install XQuartz for Mfuzz to run: https://www.xquartz.org/ , at least in the Big Sur environment.
 XQuartz will install an X11 environment, which is required to run parts of the RNfuzzyApp.

+**Linux MINT related errors**
+In Linux Mint with a basic installation of R, we found issues related to curl/openssl, libssl, and libxml2.
+In our case, the required packages were missing from the Linux installation.
+To resolve these issues, you will have to install the required packages on the command line of your Linux system.
+On Ubuntu or Mint, or Debian, you can use the apt-get commands to do so; or just talk to your system administrator to help you with installing these packages on your machine.

+Usually, you use a series of commands like this:

+**sudo apt-get update**

+To install a missing curl software:
+**sudo apt-get install libcurl4-openssl-dev**

+To install the libssl-dev tools:
+**sudo apt-get install libssl-dev**

+To install the libxml2-dev tools:
+**sudo apt-get install libxml2-dev**

+Your errors might not be exactly the same depending on your system.
+The error messages are usually displayed in the R window (where you started RNfuzzyApp).
+If you see that the browser window which runs RNfuzzyApp gets grey, it means the App is stuck and you are missing one library.
+Check then your R window and look at your error.
+Typically, a web-search with the error will help you find the source of your install problem.

 ---